UVA vs UVB Explained: Why You Need UV Protection Glasses Now

 - FAQs

-- Can regular goggles give UV protection?
+- Can regular goggles protect your eyes from UV rays?

 - Is it OK to wear UV protection glasses all the time?